Attachment-Based Family Therapy (ABFT)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the sample from Diamond et al. (2010).
+The study used the same sample as Diamond et al. (2010).
 The purpose of the study was to evaluate if a history of sexual trauma (HSA) moderated treatment outcomes for Attachment-Based Family Therapy (ABFT).
 Participants were randomly assigned to ABFT or Enhanced Usual Care (EUC).
 Measures utilized include the Suicide Ideation Questionnaire-JR (SIQ-JR), the Diagnostic Interview Schedule for Children, the Scale for Suicidal Ideation-Past Week (SSI-PW), the Beck Depression Inventory-II (BDI-II) and the Self-Report of Family Functioning (SRFF).
 Results indicate that HSA did not moderate treatment outcome for ABFT.
 Adolescents responded better to ABFT than a control condition, regardless of HSA status.
 At baseline, adolescents with HSA were also more likely to report past suicide attempts than those without HSA.
 Limitations include small sample size, lack of generalizability due to ethnicity and gender, and length of follow-up.

 Length of controlled postintervention follow-up: 24 weeks.